FastMap: Revisiting Structure from Motion through First-Order Optimization: Experiments

-We report wall-clock time in seconds, excluding the time required for feature extraction and matching (identical for all three methods and dominated by the SfM backend time for large scenes).
+\minihead{Metrics} We report wall-clock time in seconds, excluding the time required for feature extraction and matching (identical for all three methods and dominated by the SfM backend time for large scenes).
 We evaluate pose accuracy using the standard metrics~\cite{schoenberger2016sfm,pan2024glomap, duisterhof2024mast3r}: ATE, RRA@$\delta$, RTA@$\delta$, and AUC@$\delta$.
-ATE measures the accuracy of the overall predicted camera trajectory.
-RRA@$\delta$ and RTA@$\delta$ are the percentage of pairwise relative rotation and translation (derived from the estimated global poses) whose angular errors are below $\delta$ degrees.
-AUC@$\delta$ computes the the area under the error-recall curve up to the threshold $\delta$, and then divides it by $\delta$.
-Unlike RRA and RTA, which ignore the differnce once the error falls below the threshold, AUC@$\delta$ puts a stronger emphasis on high precision angle accuracy.
-Even with all pairwise relative motion angle errors less than $\delta$, AUC@$\delta$ can still be very low.

-One of the most common uses of SfM today is estimating camera poses for neural rendering methods like NeRF~\cite{mildenhall2021nerf} and Gaussian Splatting~\cite{kerbl20233d}.
-For some of the datasets, we also evaluate the novel view synthesis quality trained on the output poses, intrinsics and triangulated point clouds.
+For some of the scenes, we also evaluate the novel view synthesis quality of NeRF~\cite{mildenhall2021nerf} and Gaussian Splatting~\cite{kerbl20233d} trained on the output poses, intrinsics, and triangulated point clouds.